Wild Gypsy caters to women who love motorcycles, friendship

 Now in its third year, the Wild Gypsy Tour Festival brings a slate of events to the Sturgis motorcycle rally that are especially curated for females — and for women who don’t ride but do love adventure — in a grown-up “summer camp” setting.
 Wild Gypsy is the only rally event exclusively for women.

-The Wild Gypsy Tour Festival runs from Sunday to Wednesday and at its own private compound at the Buffalo Chip.
+The five-day Wild Gypsy Tour Festival runs through Wednesday at its own private compound at the Buffalo Chip.

 “We cater to the biker culture.
 What makes Wild Gypsy distinct is the element of sisterhood, the element of being free in who you are and having like-minded women join together,” said Wild Gypsy founder Kelly Yazdi.
 “It’s a very intimate experience.
 Everyone gets to meet everyone.
 We find a lot of women building lifelong friendships here, which is awesome.
 I call that a success.”